-We also had pinball machines, not the full sized ones like in aracades, but they were more mechanical than those of today.
+We also had pinball machines, not the full-sized ones like in arcades, but they were more mechanical than those of today.
 They had a distinctive and solid feel as the marble was launched and bounced around.
-The ring of the bells were nearly as loud and clear as what you might hear on the midway at a fair.
+The ring of the bells was nearly as loud and clear as what you might hear on the midway at a fair.

 See '70s Dolls and Games in Action